lailabougria/talks/technical-decision-making-compass/README.md

-# Aiming for True North: Building a Technical Decision-Making Compass
+# Aiming for true north: Building a technical decision-making compass

 ## Abstract